-Compensation expense related to LPUs held by BGC employees with a post-termination pay-out amount, such as REUs, and/or a stated vesting schedule is recognized over the stated service period.
-These LPUs generally vest between two and five years from the date of grant.
-As of June 30, 2023, there were 0.2 million outstanding BGC LPUs with a post-termination payout, with a notional value of approximately \$1.7 million and an aggregate estimated fair value of \$1.2 million, and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$0.7 million and an aggregate estimated fair value of \$3.9 million, and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$8.6 million and an aggregate estimated fair value of \$3.9 million, and 0.1 million outstanding Newmark LPUs with a post-termination payout, with a notional value of approximately \$0.7 million and an aggregate estimated fair value of \$0.3 million.
+Compensation expense related to LPUs held by BGC employees with a post-termination pay-out amount, such as REUs, and/or a stated vesting schedule was recognized over the stated service period.
+These LPUs generally vested between two and five years from the date of grant.
+As of September 30, 2023, there were no outstanding BGC Holdings LPUs with a post-termination payout, and there were 0.1 million outstanding Newmark Holdings LPUs with a post-termination payout held by BGC employees, with a notional value of approximately \$0.6 million and an aggregate estimated fair value of \$0.2 million.
+As of December 31, 2022, there were 0.8 million outstanding BGC Holdings LPUs with a post-termination payout, with a notional value of approximately \$8.6 million and an aggregate estimated fair value of \$3.9 million, and 0.1 million outstanding Newmark Holdings LPUs with a post-termination payout held by BGC employees, with a notional value of approximately \$0.7 million and an aggregate estimated fair value of \$0.3 million.